jimmy greaves - fact file

 Raised in the football breeding ground of Dagenham, he attended Southwood Lane Primary School and came from the same area as Terry Venables and Alf Ramsey.

 Started his career in 1957 at Stamford Bridge and his first game was against Spurs at White Hart Lane in a 1-1 draw and inevitably, it was Greaves' name against the Chelsea goal on the score-sheet.
-He scored regularly in the Blues side and his prolific goalscoring came to the attention of the Italians, who wanted someone to unlock the rigid defensive systems in their own league.
-There was a ban on signing foreign players, but when this was lifted in 1961, Greaves moved to AC Milan, who won the battle to acquire his services.
+He scored regularly in the Blues side and his prolific goal-scoring (including a record six hat-tricks in the top flight during season 1960-61 which got him 41 goals - a club record for goals in a single league season to this day) came to the attention of the Italians, who wanted someone to unlock the rigid defensive systems in their own league.
+Suffering under the maximum wage, the money offered to him by AC Milan was hugely tempting and with his four month old son Jimmy Junior having died with pneumonia, Greaves saw this as an escape from the pain of his son's death too.
+Already signed by the Italian club, there was a ban on importing foreign players, but when this was lifted in 1961, Greaves moved to Milan.
+However, while he was waiting for the ban to be lifted, the maximum wage was abolished in England and he was suddenly playing for more money in a country he didn't particularly want to be in.
+He had tried desperately to get out of the move to Italy, but couldn't and Milan had thrown even more money at him to make him join them.

 At the end of the first season with the club, he had hit 21 league goals, scored the first goal in the FA Cup Final win over Burnley, winning his first medal and the following year a double in the Final of the European Cup Winners Cup set the team on to a 5-1 win over Atletico Madrid.

 With a poise when bearing down on goal rarely seen in football, whether he had one player to beat or several, his balance and striking power was complemented with a calmness that allowed him sometimes to pass the ball into the net, making the whole business look easy.
 Ever alert to tap-ins after a keeper had made a save, his most memorable goals are those from long mazy runs, like the ones at White Hart Lane against Leicester City (October 1968), Manchester United (October 1965) and Newcastle United (December 1966).
 But other goals came from his head and whichever foot was to hand.
-He topped the Spurs goalscoring charts for eight consecutive seasons from 1961-62 to 1968-69.
+He topped the Spurs goal-scoring charts for eight consecutive seasons from 1961-62 to 1968-69, with six of them also topping the First Division scorers chart (being the first player to top the scorers in the top division for three consecutive seasons from 1962-63 to 1964-65).
+His 37 goals in the 1962-63 season is still a league record for Spurs.

 There was a regular place in the England side, many of the games he played were alongside Spurs team-mate and striking partner Bobby Smith and Jimmy hit 44 goals in 57 matches.
 He played in the first game of the 1966 World Cup against France, but an injury and the fact that he had been recovering from a bout of Hepatitis ruled him out for the rest of the competition, with Geoff Hurst successfully replacing him.